 3.9 CLASSIFICATION AT THE END OF A RACE

-To be classed as a finisher and score points, a rider must complete 50% of the laps of the race and pass the chequered flag within 5 minutes of the winner taking the chequered flag.
+To be classed as a finisher and score points, a rider must complete 50% (rounded down) of the laps of the race winner but the rider does not need to cross the line.